Pilladian/similarity-detection-tool/webcomp/Documentation.md

 `TODO: Sasha`

 ### Website Comparison Tool
-This tool takes two URLs as an input and calculates a similarity score, that represents the suspicious similarity of these two URLs.
+This tool takes two URLs as an input and calculates a similarity score, that represents the suspicious similarity of these two websites.
 This is done using different features of the websites.
-Those features include content, domain, links, image sources and the screenshot of the website.
+Those features include content, domain, links, image sources and the screenshots of the websites.

 #### Content
 If a website is designed to fool people, the content must be the same or at least very similar.
 For example on websites like Facebook, Instagram and so on, people are looking for a `Username` and `Password` login field, thus it must be somewhere on the page.
 Content like this is covered in this feature.
 Both websites are crawled and the HTML-markup is removed.
 What's left over is the content of the websites that now will be compared line by line.
 It checks how many lines of website A are also given in website B and the other way around.
 The sum of both found lines is then divided by the sum of all lines.
 This gives the first percentage of similarity.